Anglophone Crisis: 2020

 In June, Cameroon planned to start rebuilding the Anglophone regions with the support of the UNDP.
 In response, separatists declared a three-day lockdown all across the Anglophone regions.
 Meanwhile, two explosive devices detonated in Yaoundé, raising suspicions that the separatists were now taking the war to Cameroon's capital; the Cameroonian police had warned about this back in January.
 Another explosion in the beginning of July wounded two people.
 Following the explosions, security forces started raiding houses in neighborhoods where displaced Anglophones were living.
 In the following days, many Anglophones accused the authorities of abuses.
 In early July, Cameroon launched "Operation Ngoke-Bui", a series of raids on separatist camps in Ngo-Ketunjia, in which 17 separatists and at least one Cameroonian soldier were killed.

 By the end of June, The Africa Report reported that Cameroon had largely pushed the separatists out of Buea (although they later clashed with the army there in early-July), where there had been much fighting back in 2018.
 Separatist militias in Northwest Region suffered heavy losses during operations in June, and a source in the Cameroonian military claimed that Cameroon was close to winning the war.
 Other sources claimed that neither side was winning, and that internal discontent was forcing Cameroon towards a ceasefire.
 International calls for a global ceasefire to deal with the ongoing COVID-19 pandemic also put pressure on the Cameroonian government.
 On 2 July, Cameroonian officials met with the imprisoned leaders of the IG to discuss a ceasefire.
 Ayuk Tabe listed three conditions for a ceasefire; that it would be announced by President Biya, that the Cameroonian military would pull out of the Anglophone regions, and a general amnesty for separatists.
-According to an article published in The New Humanitarian "The two rounds of “pre-talks” – the last reportedly on 2 July – have been held outside the Kondengui Central Prison where Sisiku is being held and are seen as “confidence-building” steps."
+According to an article published in The New Humanitarian "The two rounds of "pre-talks" – the last reportedly on 2 July – have been held outside the Kondengui Central Prison where Sisiku is being held and are seen as "confidence-building" steps."
 These talks were condemned by other factions of the Ambazonia independence movement, who argued that Ayuk Tabe had been corrupted by the Cameroonian government.
 Around the same time, separatists imposed a three-day lockdown in response to Cameroonian plans to begin rebuilding the Anglophone regions with the support of the UNDP, titled "Presidential Programme for the Reconstruction and Development" (PPRD).
 Heavy fighting took place in June, with the separatists suffering dozens of casualties.

 On 13 July, a separatist militia known as the "Gorilla Fighters" led by "General Ayeke" abducted 63 civilians from Mmuock Leteh, Lebialem.
 25 of them were released the next day, and the rest were released on 15 July.
 At least some of the civilians paid ransom to secure their release.
 One anonymous hostage said that they had been maltreated.
-Between 13–19 July, the Cameroonian Army carried out raids in Awing and Pinyin, killing at least 15 separatist fighters, including a general known as "General Okoro".
+Between 13 and 19 July, the Cameroonian Army carried out raids in Awing and Pinyin, killing at least 15 separatist fighters, including a general known as "General Okoro".
 Another separatist general, "Bush General", was taken prisoner.